King Henry VIII

 - Henry VIII’s favourite battleship was called the Mary Rose.
 It sank in 1545.

-- To help you remember about King Henry VIII’s six wives and what happened to them, think: ‘Divorced, beheaded, died.
+- To help you remember about King Henry VIII’s six wives and what happened to them, learn this mnemonic: ‘Divorced, beheaded, died.
 Divorced, beheaded, survived.’

-- One of Henry VIII’s hobbies was falconry, which is a kind of hunting using falcons.
+- One of Henry VIII’s hobbies was falconry, which is a kind of hunting using trained birds of prey called hawks.
+He also loved jousting, wrestling and playing tennis.

 - Henry VIII as a young man, around the time he was crowned king